tibeer/Docs/source/reference/minio-mc/mc-ilm-rule-edit.rst

    The number of calendar days from object creation after which MinIO marks an object as eligible for transition.
-MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd:`~mc ilm edit --tier`.
+MinIO transitions the object to the configured remote storage tier specified to the :mc-cmd:`~mc ilm rule edit --transition-tier`.

    For versioned buckets, the transition rule applies only to the *current* object version.
 Use the
-   :mc-cmd:`~mc ilm edit --noncurrentversion-transition-days` option to apply transition behavior to noncurrent object versions.
+   :mc-cmd:`~mc ilm rule edit --noncurrent-transition-days` option to apply transition behavior to noncurrent object versions.

-   Requires specifying :mc-cmd:`~mc ilm edit --tier`.
+   Requires specifying :mc-cmd:`~mc ilm rule edit --transition-tier`.

    MinIO uses a scanner process to check objects against all configured lifecycle management rules.
 Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management rules.
 See :ref:`minio-lifecycle-management-scanner` for more information.

-.. mc-cmd:: --tier
+.. mc-cmd:: --transition-tier
    :optional:

    The remote storage tier to which MinIO :ref:`transition objects <minio-lifecycle-management-tiering>`.
-Specify a remote storage tier created by :mc:`mc admin tier`.
+Specify a remote storage tier created by :mc:`mc ilm tier add`.

-   Required if specifying :mc-cmd:`~mc ilm edit --transition-days`.
+   Required if specifying :mc-cmd:`~mc ilm rule edit --transition-days`.

    MinIO does *not* automatically migrate objects from the previously specified remote tier to the new remote tier.
 MinIO continues to